 WHAT TO EXPECT AT YOUR FIRST APPOINTMENT

-At your first visit, your doctor will discuss the reason for your visit, and ask you questions relating to this problem, your general health, regular medications, and history of previous operations.
-Your doctor will likely perform a physical examination.
+At your first visit, your doctor will discuss the reason for your visit, and ask you questions about this problem and your medical history.

-Based on your history, examination and further tests, your doctor will discuss the possible causes for your problem, and the treatment options available.
+Based on your history, examination and initial test results, your doctor will discuss the potential causes for your problem and the treatment options available.

-You may be asked to return for a further consultation to discuss the results of tests or to talk over your treatment options again.
+You may be referred for further tests, such as blood tests, urine tests, or scans.
+You may be asked to return for another consultation to discuss the results of tests or to talk over your treatment options again.

-A letter summarising your appointment will be sent to your current general practitioner or referring doctor.
+A letter summarising your appointment will be sent to your general practitioner or referring doctor.